VarshanRakesh/GNSS_RTK/README.md

 ### Prerequirements for setting up GNSS RTK

 #### Software Requirements
 1. Download U-center
    - Download u-center from their official website [U-Center](https://www.u-blox.com/en/product/u-center) and not U-center 2.

 2. Donwload RFD tools software
    - Download the RFDTools-V2.67.zip file from their website [RFD tools](https://files.rfdesign.com.au/tools/)
-- extract the file in the separate foler
+   - Extract the file in the separate foler
    - Go into the folder and select the file RFD900ToolsSetup.msi and start to install.

 #### Hardware Requirements
 1. 1 x [Simplertk2b budget Board](https://www.ardusimple.com/product/calibrated-survey-gnss-multiband-antenna-ip67/)